 Lease accounting is a small niche within accounting, and it’s likely that you haven’t had much exposure to it.
 Seminars and training classes aren’t always scheduled on demand.
 Waiting for educational sessions can also throw off your timeline.

 Why now is the time start your project

 Even with all those obstacles in your way, you need to start your lease accounting transition project now.
 Putting it off can create serious problems down the line, making your transition more difficult and putting your compliance at risk.
 There is a such a thing as being too late.

 You need time to evaluate and implement lease accounting software

-Every day that goes by without making a decision on a lease accounting software solution puts you behind in implementation, which then pushes out your transition timeline.
+Every day that goes by without comparing and making a decision on lease accounting software solutions puts you behind in implementation, which then pushes out your transition timeline.
 While most software providers should be prepared for the wave of new customers, waiting too long to start leaves you little wiggle room to complete implementation.

 You need enough time to collect and analyze data on your leases before the deadline

 Part of the transition process is recording every lease your company has.
 You’ll have to figure out how many leases you’re dealing with, including those that are embedded in service agreements.
 These article may help with that: How to Conduct an Inventory of Your Leases and How to Find and Address Embedded Leases.

 During your audit, auditors will know the transition wasn’t done properly

 If an auditor even suspects this, then it’ll be assumed that the chances you made mistakes are high (especially when it comes to the embedded leases).
 It’ll be costly to have consultants figure out the details then scramble to comply.

 Balance sheet impact shock